ABOUT WHALES

 DEATH IN THE WATER

 Many whales are struck by boats both commercial and recreational.
+Head injuries and trauma result.
 Humans need to manage ourselves and our activities to become a benign or at least neutral presence in the ocean.
-Staying out of migrating routes and feeding areas and/or slowing down when whales are using them is a start.
-Propellor design that minimizes noise while increasing fuel efficiency is not only possible it is already available for boats > 10m (33ft). https://newatlas.com/aircraft/toroidal-quiet-propellers/
+Staying out of migrating routes and feeding areas and slowing down when whales are using them is a start.
+Propellor cages on outboard motors protect aquatic mammals from deep cuts if they are runover.

 HOW TO MAKE FRIENDS WITH WHALES

 When first meeting anyone from another culture it helps to have a guide who understands that culture and can interpret the language and customs.
-So we are asking humans who have relationships with individual whales or dolphins how they developed those relationships.
+So we have asked humans who have relationships with individual whales or dolphins how they developed those relationships.
 Some of these humans are biologists who have been studying and interacting with whales or dolphins for decades.
 Some are from coastal First Nations who have a long history of living and canoeing along-side whales before colonization decimated both populations.
 Some First Nations hunted whales in a highly specialized and ceremonial hunt.

 Humpback whales have been on Planet Earth in their present form for around 10 – 15 million years.
 Wouldn’t it be incredible if we could learn how they perceive the universe?
 If humans could understand their languages would they tell us about their cultures and their history or their concerns about the health of the oceans?
 What do they think about climate change?
 What do they think about humans?
 Do they think about us at all?

 NOTE: What we have learned since 2015 is how to be humble!
 Whales and other wild beings who have not been domesticated have their own agendas, priorities and social structures.
-If they come close to us in curiousity or playfulness we are honoured to be the brief focus of their attention.
+If they come close to us out of their own curiousity or playfulness we are honoured to be the brief focus of their attention.
 They do have friends of other species so it is not inconceivable that a whale or 2 might want to develop a friendship with us but it is entirely their decision.
 In the meantime we are endlessly fascinated, intrigued and surprised by these awesome beings.